 Encouraging Barn Owls to Nest

 Many farmers and backyard birders welcome barn owls because these birds are efficient hunters that prey almost exclusively on small rodents such as mice, voles, rats, shrews, and gophers.
-With hungry barn owls and owlets in the area, less money, time and effort will be needed for rodent control for their natural prey.
+With hungry barn owls and owlets in the area, less money, time, and effort will be needed for rodent control.
 Furthermore, because these raptors are primarily nocturnal, they rarely bother livestock or pets.

 Despite the fact that barn owls are one of the most widespread owl species, they can be finicky about where they nest.
-Open areas are best, including grasslands, marshes and fields.
+Open areas are best, including grasslands, marshes, and fields.
 Some sparse woodlands are acceptable, but barn owls generally avoid very dense forests that are a preferred habitat of great horned owls, one of their natural predators.

 To encourage barn owls to nest in appropriate areas, avoid using chemicals to kill rodent populations.
 Concentrated poisons in the rodents can be harmful to owls, and barn owls will not nest if there is insufficient food.
 Place a barn owl nest box at least 15-20 feet high, but be sure the opening is shaded from the sun and wind.
-If the box is mounted on a pole, use a baffle to prevent cats, raccoons and other predators from reaching it.
-Nesting platforms can also be placed in barns, steeples or silos if the owls will be able to access them easily.
+If the box is mounted on a pole, use a baffle to prevent cats, raccoons, and other predators from reaching it.
+Nesting platforms can also be placed in barns, steeples, or silos if the owls will be able to access them easily.
 Nighttime lights in the surrounding area should be eliminated or minimized so the owls are not disturbed and do not feel exposed.

 About Barn Owl Boxes

 Drainage holes are essential for any safe bird house, including owl boxes.
 Some box designs include a narrow slat along one edge so adult birds can kick out unwanted debris.
-To further facilitate cleaning and appropriate monitoring, the box should have a side or top that can be opened.
+To further facilitate cleaning and appropriate monitoring, the box should have a side or top that can be safely opened.

 Where to Buy Barn Owl Nest Boxes

 Several retailers offer specialized barn owl boxes, either as kits or ready-to-use boxes.
-Prices range from $30 to $500 or higher depending on the size and design of the box, and many retailers offer bulk discounts for purchasing multiple barn owl boxes.
-Retailers offering boxes suitable for barn owls include...
+Prices range from $30 to $500 or higher depending on the size and design of the box, and many retailers offer bulk discounts for purchasing multiple boxes.
+Retailers offering boxes suitable for barn owls include:

 Nest Box Tips

 When barn owls move into your nest box, a few simple steps are necessary to make them feel welcome.

 - Do not disturb nesting owls.
 Barn owls are protected by state and federal laws.
-Moving, destroying or disrupting a nest is a serious crime punishable by steep fines, potential jail time and other penalties.
+Moving, destroying, or disrupting a nest is a serious crime punishable by steep fines, potential jail time, and other penalties.

 - Wear earplugs.
 Barn owls are noisy and young owls may beg for food all night long with loud screeches and other cries.
 Avoid positioning a nest box near a home or window if these nocturnal noises will disturb you.

 - Clean the box in late fall.
 Barn owls will regurgitate pellets in the nest box to serve as cushioning for the young birds, but this material can be removed after the nesting season ends.
-Cleaning the box will make it more inviting for owl pairs the following year and will minimize any insects, rodents or bacteria that could be harmful in future nests.
+Cleaning the box will make it more inviting for owl pairs the following year and will minimize any insects, rodents, or bacteria that could be harmful in future nests.

 - Prepare boxes in late winter.
-Barn owls begin nesting as early as mid-February, and all nesting boxes should be ready for their use in late winter.
-The nesting season generally ends in mid- to late July when young birds have left the nest, and the boxes can be cleaned, repaired or replaced after that time.
+Barn owls begin nesting as early as mid-February, and all nesting boxes should be ready for use in late winter.
+The nesting season generally ends in mid- to late July when young birds have left the nest, and the boxes can be cleaned, repaired, or replaced after that time.